ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 The <samp>Test Camera</samp> button can be used to test the connection to the camera.

+Many RTSP camera support VISCA for pan-tilt-zoom capabilities.
+If your camera supports VISCA, configure the VISCA setting here to use Ecamm Live's PTZ features.

 Note that network camera audio is not supported.

 #### Broadcasting Your iOS Device's Screen